deepakr2210/deepakr2210/README.md

-- Developed a real-time 6-DoF object pose estimation system by training a multi-stage Convolutional Neural Network with VGG-19 backbone  in PyTorch to predict belief and affinity maps integrating OpenCV’s EPnP + RANSAC for accurate pose recovery
+Developed a real-time 6-DoF object pose estimation system that uses RGB data running inference at 30 FPS on consumer grade GPUs.
+Trained a multi-stage Convolutional Neural Network in PyTorch with synthetically generated images and annotated datasets such as [YCB-Benchmarks](https://www.ycbbenchmarks.com/) to achieve 92% accuracy.
-- Generated 40K+ synthetic RGB images using BlenderProc and designed data pre/post-processing pipelines, enabling zero-shot sim-to-real inference at 15–20 FPS on consumer-grade GPUs
-- Achieved 92% ADD accuracy and strong real-world generalization, evaluated with KPD/AUC metrics, supporting robotic perception and vision-based planning tasks

 ### [Time optimal trajectory planning for a UAV](data/Projects/UAV/Readme.md)